TBLgGamin/OptiMateV2/README.md

 ### !helpme
 Displays a list of available commands and their descriptions.

+### !np
+Shows the currently playing song and timestamp.

+### !skip
+Skips the current song and plays the next one in the queue.

 ## Installation

 Run install.js to install all the required dependencies and packages for the bot to run.